lithiil/chanCrawler/README.md

 contains key words specified by you on boards specified by you and downloads all the images, gifs and webms to a specified folder

+You can also find the gem at https://rubygems.org/gems/chanCrawlerGem

 ## Installation